LumaDevelopment/OpenWarranty/README.md

 # OpenWarranty
 An introductory PHP project centered around warranty.
-Currently unfinished (and let's be real, probably never will be finished).
+Currently unfinished and will likely not be finished.

 Current Functions:
 - Add Products